ansible-collections/ibm_zos_ims/_sources/modules/ims_acb_gen.rst.txt

   DELETE - Specifies that blocks are deleted from the ACBLIB data set.
 The named PSBs and all PSBs that refer to the named DBDs are deleted.

   | **required**: True
   | **type**: str
   | **choices**: BUILD, DELETE

 compression
   PRECOMP,POSTCOMP, in any combination, cause the required in-place compression.

   The default is none.

   | **required**: False
   | **type**: str

-dbd_lib
-  The ACB Maintenance utility receives input from the IMS DBDLIB data set.

-  The ACB Maintenance utility does not change the DBD(s) in DBDLIB.
-If changes are made in PSBs or DBDs that require changes in the associated DBD, make these changes before running the module.
+psb_name
+  The name of the PS**s**.
+Specifies that blocks are built or deleted for all PSBs that are named on this control statement.

+  This field requires "ALL" or a list of psb names to be specified.

-  | **required**: True
+  | **required**: False
   | **type**: list

 dbd_name
   The name of the DBD(s).
 Specifies that blocks are built or deleted for this DBD, and for all PSBs that reference this DBD either directly or indirectly through logical relationships.

   | **required**: False
   | **type**: list

+acb_lib
+  The ACB Maintenance utility maintains the prebuilt blocks (ACB) library (IMS.ACBLIB).
+The ACB library is a consolidated library of program (PSB) and database (DBD) descriptions.

+  The IMS acb_lib must be used exclusively.
+The module can only be executed using an ACB library which is not concurrently allocated to an active IMS system.

+  | **required**: True
+  | **type**: str

 psb_lib
   The ACB Maintenance utility receives input from the IMS PSBLIB data set.